SwedbankPay/developer.swedbankpay.com/_includes/callback-reference.md

 ## Callback

-When a change or update from the back-end system are made on a payment or transaction, PayEx will perform a callback to inform the payee (merchant) about this update.
+When a change or update from the back-end system are made on a payment or transaction, Swedbank Pay will perform a callback to inform the payee (merchant) about this update.

 * Setting a `callbackUrl` in the HTTP `POST` API is optional, but highly recommended.
-If a payer closes the browser window, a network error or something else happens that prevents the payer from being redirect from PayEx back to the merchant website, the callback is what ensures that you receive information about what happened with the payment.
+If a payer closes the browser window, a network error or something else happens that prevents the payer from being redirect from Swedbank Pay back to the merchant website, the callback is what ensures that you receive information about what happened with the payment.
-* When a change or update from the back-end system are made on a payment or transaction, PayEx will perform a callback to inform the payee (merchant) about this update.
+* When a change or update from the back-end system are made on a payment or transaction, Swedbank Pay will perform a callback to inform the payee (merchant) about this update.
-* PayEx will make an HTTP `POST` to the `callbackUrl` that was specified when the payee (merchant) created the payment.
+* Swedbank Pay will make an HTTP `POST` to the `callbackUrl` that was specified when the payee (merchant) created the payment.
 * When the `callbackUrl` receives such a callback, an `HTTP` `GET` request must be made on the payment or on the transaction.
   The retrieved payment or transaction resource will give you the necessary information about the recent change/update.
 * The callback will be retried if it fails.
-  Below are the retry timings, in milliseconds from the initial transaction time:
+  Below are the retry timings, in seconds from the initial transaction time:
-  * 30000 ms
+  * 30 seconds
-  * 60000 ms
+  * 60 seconds
-  * 360000 ms
+  * 360 seconds
-  * 432000 ms
+  * 432 seconds
-  * 864000 ms
+  * 864 seconds
-  * 1265464 ms
+  * 1265 seconds
 * The callback is sent from the following IP address: `82.115.146.1`

 {:.code-header}